jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 Everyone only has 15 seconds to rate each design on a scale ranging from 1 to 5.
 We then tally up the results and discuss the top three design approaches and why people think they would work.
 We also discuss the bottom three and why people think these approaches would not work for the project at hand.
 Take notes.

-Again, we have collectively built a design brief.
+We now have a collectively built design brief.
 We can feed designers data that they can then interpret to create an element collage for the project.

 ## Build a clickable content prototype

-The next step is to use all the data collected during the workshop to create the kind of clickable content prototype [described by Thomas Byttebier in this excellent post](http://thomasbyttebier.be/blog/the-bold-beauty-of-content-prototypes).
+The next step is to use all the data collected during the workshop to create the kind of clickable content prototype [described by Thomas Byttebier in his excellent post](http://thomasbyttebier.be/blog/the-bold-beauty-of-content-prototypes).
 The goal here is to create something tangible and testable that will bring together the insights gathered during the discovery workshop in terms of content and strategy.

 Having something concrete to look at will spawn other conversations.
 Using tools like [Jekyll](http://jekyllrb.com/) and [Github pages](https://pages.github.com), that content prototype can be tweaked, revised and tested with users in quick iterative rounds, until we have something solid.